 Born and raised in the village, I have spent many happy an hour with friends and family in our ‘local’.
-I served in the Royal Air Force for 30 years, and during that time the White Hart was the one place I could meet up with friends when home on leave.
+I served in the Royal Air Force for 30 years, and during that time The White Hart/Yr Hedd Gwyn was the one place I could meet up with friends when home on leave.
 It is where four generations of my family would choose to celebrate any important occasions.

 Since returning home to live in the village it is ‘the’ place where I would meet friends to socialise and watch Wales play rugby.
 It is also the place where I met my partner, Emma, at the regular quiz night.
 We now run the local watermill, Y Felin, together and we both enjoy organising fund-raising social events to keep the White Hart ‘hwyl’ alive.